THE RIPENESS OF CANNABIS PLANTS:

 HARVESTING YOUR CANNABIS PLANT:

 One of the most key aspects to master is knowing when your plant is ready to harvest.
 Being able to tell when the flowers are fully developed and have reached prime maturity.
 When your cannabis plant first starts to flower, pistils will begin to develop.
 After week two or three, the white pistils will become denser.
 When grown in the optimum conditions the calyxes will grow in number and get increasingly more swollen.

 When the flower stops developing and are bulky, filled with resin – even on the foliage, and when the pistils no longer reproduce.
 You have reached the end of the ripening stage.
 Now, this is where the individual preference comes in, for a slight euphoric high, harvest when 15-20% of the trichomes have turned to an amber color.
-However, if it’s a fall blown relaxing, a narcotic effect which promotes sleep, harvest only when about 80%+ of the trichomes are amber.
+However, if it’s a fall blown relaxing, a narcotic effect that promotes sleep, harvest only when about 80%+ of the trichomes are amber.

 HARVESTING YOUR INDICA-DOMINANT STRAINS:

 These girls flower fast, I would say a maximum of 7-9 weeks.
 They form nice highly compact flowers.
 The flowers on a well-grown Indica strain can often weigh unbalanced in relation to the size of your plant.
 They are dense flowers and generally coated in resin.
 They deliver a soothing effect; some call the body high.
 Great examples of this kind of strain are:

 - White Widow